-Prism lenses can be worn on a daily basis or for the duration of a vision therapy program, which generally leads to significant improvements.
+Prism lenses can be worn on a daily basis or for the duration of a Optometric Vision Therapy program, which generally leads to significant improvements.

-The purpose of vision therapy is to make ordinary tasks easier to complete and reduce the challenges that both you and your autistic child confront on a daily basis.
+The purpose of Optometric Vision Therapy is to make ordinary tasks easier to complete and reduce the challenges that both you and your autistic child confront on a daily basis.

-Please note that vision therapy should be a part of an interdisciplinary strategy aimed at improving a patient's capacity to function and enhance their quality of life.
+Please note that Optometric Vision Therapy should be a part of an interdisciplinary strategy aimed at improving a patient's capacity to function and enhance their quality of life.

 Vision Development of WNY serves patients from Elma, Buffalo, SouthTowns, and Western New York, New York and surrounding communities.

 - A: Although it varies from person to person, most children will see a difference within the first 10 weeks.
-Adult vision therapy takes a little longer because adult brains are less flexible than children's brains.
+Adult Optometric Vision Therapy takes a little longer because adult brains are less flexible than children's brains.